TaraTripsGuidesItineraries

 How much does a cheap Philippines trip cost for 10 days?

-What is the cheapest route for first-time travelers in the Philippines?
+Which route is best for first-time travelers in the Philippines?

 Cebu-Bohol-Siquijor is one of the best-value routes because transfers are relatively short and activities are varied without requiring expensive flights every few days.